 Dealing with a child custody dispute can be an emotional and financial drain on you, not to mention your family and the other difficulties associated with a breakup.
-At Ayala Law Office, P.C., located in Tucson, AZ, our family law lawyers will provide our clients, as parents, with personalized skills and services needed to make legal decisions that will help you preserve a positive relationship with your children and your former partner throughout the time that your children will be under the vise of an order of the court.
+At Ayala Law Office, P.C., located in Tucson, our family law lawyers provide our clients with personalized services.
+We offer the information you need to make legal decisions that will help preserve a positive relationship with your children and your former partner throughout the time that your children will be under the vise of an order of the court.
 This is particularly important if you have young children as you will need to collaborate with your co-parent for many years to come in the co-parenting of your children.
-In Pima County and the surrounding areas of Tucson, our insightful child custody attorneys provide the knowledge and advice needed to make proper decision as to the custody and visitation issues involving your children.
-With over 85 years of combined legal experience, our family lawyers know how to resolve difficult conflicts and achieve a result that gives your children the best chance to grow up in a safe and supportive environment.
+In Pima County and the surrounding areas of Tucson, our insightful child custody attorneys provide the knowledge and advice needed to make proper decisions as to the custody and visitation issues involving your children.
+With over 30 years of combined legal experience, our family lawyers know how to resolve difficult conflicts and achieve a result that gives your children the best chance to grow up in a safe and supportive environment.

 - Third-party custody – Children are sometimes safest living with certain adults who are not their parents and who have had substantial contacts with the children.
 Should you be aware of a situation where third-party custody might be appropriate, our family law attorneys will lay out the legal steps that you can take to protect the children.

-Ayala Law Office, P.C. advises parents and grandparents on all child custody issues and on other family law concerns.
-Please contact us 520-365-3185 or contact us online to make an appointment at our Tucson office.
+Ayala Law Office, P.C., advises parents and grandparents on all child custody issues and on other family law concerns.
+Please contact us at 520-585-4501 or contact us online to make an appointment at our Tucson office.